caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 # Overview

-This case study focuses on a fictional bike sharing company called Cyclistic, and the business objective is to convert casual riders into annual members, which is more profitable for the company.
+This case study focuses on a fictional bike sharing company called Cyclistic, and the objective is to convert casual riders into annual members, who are more profitable for the company.
 My goal is to discover the differences between these two customers and give recommendations to the marketing department on how to target casual riders and convince them to become annual members.

 In this case study, I will be following the Ask, Prepare, Process, Analyze, Share, and Act steps in the data analysis process.